Table of Contents

 Thus, according to Savigny, the permanent loss of one element or the other brought possession to an end.
 Savigny further observed that the essence of possession is to be found in the physical power of exclusion.
 He says that the corpus possession may be of two kinds, one related to the commencement of possession and the other relates to the retention of the possession.

 Savigny has used the expression of physical power to exclude others without adding any qualification to it.
 He did not mention the fact that the exclusion is subject to one exception, i.e., that possessor cannot exclude a person who has a better title over the use of that particular material object.

-Ihering, says — whenever a person looks like and owner in relation to a thing he has possession unless possession is denied to him by rule of law based on convenience.
+Ihering, says — whenever a person looks like an owner in relation to a thing he has possession unless possession is denied to him by the rule of law based on convenience.

 There are two elements of possession:-

 1. Physical control or power over the object possessed; and

 2. The intention or will to exercise that power.